reik0archive/reik0archive/README.md

-# 🍰/reik0s profile readme!!! ^w^
+# 🍰/reik0s readme!!! ^w^
-hello! my online alias is reiko, i have more aliases but im lazy to write it all :P i also have a [discord account](https://discord.com/users/1283485326957875326) too!!!!!! ^w^ my basic pronouns are they/it, neopronouns are void/voidself and shark/sharkself
+> hello! my online alias is reiko,
+> i have more aliases but im lazy to write it all :P
+> i also have a [discord account](https://discord.com/users/1283485326957875326) too!!!!!! ^w^
+> my basic pronouns are they/it, neopronouns are void/voidself and shark/sharkself
-## 🥓/NOTICE: this readme is unfinished!!!!
+## 🥓/NOTICE: this markdown file is unfinished!!!!
-im still learning how to make a profile readme, and i also have more work to do so i dont think my readme will be finished soon.
+> im still learning how to format a md file,
+> and i also have more work to do so i dont think this markdown document will be finished soon.
 <!--
 **reik0archive/reik0archive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.